adrtod/rchallenge/README.md

     Use the `output_dir` argument to change the output directory.
     Make sure the output HTML file is rendered, e.g. using [GitHub Pages](https://pages.github.com/).

-3. Give the URL to your `challenge.html` file to the participants.
+3. Give the URL to your HTML file to the participants.

 4. Refresh the webpage by repeating step 2 on a regular basis.
 See below for automating this step.